abd-a11/Electronics-Portfolio/README.md

 - 🔧 Add an **OLED display** for better readability.
 - 📶 Improve **antenna reception** for better signal strength.
 - 🔊 Implement **automatic station scanning**.

-## 🔹 License
-This project is open-source.
-Feel free to modify and improve it!

 ## 3D Model
 Here are the 3D images of the PCB layout: